UCPO: Uncertainty-Aware Policy Optimization: UCPO Extensions for Low-Resource Scenarios

 In low-resource settings with restricted rollout numbers (e.g., $G \in [4, 8]$), the sparse rollout space introduces significant statistical bias and high variance.
 The bias arises from the coarse granularity of the probability estimates; with so few rollouts, the discrete nature of the ratios prevents $\gamma(q)$ from spanning its full theoretical range.

-As illustrated in Figure \ref{gamma_distribution}, the distribution of $\gamma(q)$ for $G=8$ is constrained to $[-0.354, 0.732]$, a range significantly narrower than the theoretical extrema of $\pm 1$.
-Note that while broader values are mathematically possible, this empirical range results from the application of Non-Ternary Filtering (NTF), which excludes cases where $P_r$ or $P_w$ equals zero, thereby pruning the extreme tails of the theoretical discrete distribution.
-Such compression diminishes the reward's discriminative power and weakens the model's capacity to correct persistent hallucinations.
+As illustrated in Figure \ref{gamma_distribution}, the effective uncertainty-channel gain values of $\gamma(q)$ for $G=8$ are constrained to $[-0.354, 0.732]$, a range significantly narrower than the theoretical extrema of $\pm 1$ under the implemented setting $w=1$.
+Here, the effective range is computed over NTF-valid groups that contain at least one uncertain rollout, since $\gamma(q)$ affects the loss only through $\hat{A}_{i,t}^{unc}$ and has no training effect when $P_u=0$.
+Note that while broader values are mathematically possible, this empirical range results from applying Non-Ternary Filtering (NTF), which excludes cases where $P_r$ or $P_w$ equals zero, together with the requirement that the uncertainty channel is active.
+Such compression diminishes the reward's discriminative power and weakens the model's capacity to correct persistent overconfident errors.
 Simultaneously, the limited rollout size amplifies sensitivity to individual outcomes, leading to high variance that destabilizes advantage estimation and often masks the underlying gradient.
 To restore the incentive's dynamic range and ensure training stability, we extend the framework with the following strategies:

 \paragraph{Batch-Level Smoothing Fusion} To mitigate high variance caused by minimal group sizes, we introduce a weighted fusion mechanism that incorporates batch-level priors:

 where $\gamma_{\text{sample}}(q)$ represents the instance-specific gain and $\bar{\gamma}_{\text{batch}}$ denotes the mean gain across the current training batch.
 The hyperparameter $\lambda \in [0, 1]$ controls the trade-off between individualized response and global stability; in our implementation, we set $\lambda = 0.5$ to achieve a balanced smoothing effect.
 This design effectively suppresses stochastic fluctuations while preserving the necessary sample-specific nuances required for fine-grained policy optimization.